 Partner With Us

-The David Sobey Centre for Innovation in Retailing and Services is part of the Sobey School of Business at Saint Mary’s University.
+The David Sobey Retailing Centre is part of the Sobey School of Business at Saint Mary’s University.
 The Sobey School of Business is EQUIS and AACSB accredited and is one of the largest business schools in Canada.
 Our vision is to be a leading source of unbiased expertise for the retail sector.

 The David Sobey Centre Partnership Program aims to build deep relationships with major retail, service and CPG companies.
 Partner companies can participate in a variety of activities throughout the year.

-The David Sobey Centre (DSC) engages in three areas:
+The David Sobey Retailing Centre (DSC) engages in three areas:

 Research: We fund and sponsor several research projects each year in all areas relevant to the retail sector